johnnygizmo/node_assets/README.md

 # Geometry Node Asset Files for Blender

-## If you want to support this work, feel free to hit up my Ko-fi https://ko-fi.com/johnnygizmo
+* If you want to support this or any of my other work, feel free to hit up my Ko-fi https://ko-fi.com/johnnygizmo
+* If you make something cool with any of this, make sure to show me on Twitter! https://www.twitter.com/johnnygizmo
+* Check out my YouTube Channel https://www.youtube.com/c/johnnymatthews

+## Feel free to clone these blend files and use these node groups in your projects or whatever!

-### Please be aware that these are made on the daily build of Blender which can be found at https://builder.blender.org
+Please be aware that these are made on the daily build of Blender which can be found at https://builder.blender.org

-Hey Everyone, welcome to my GitHub Repo!
-Feel free to clone these blend files and use these node groups in your projects or whatever!
-If you make something cool with them, be sure to show me on Twitter!
-Tag me @johnnygizmo

 This repo works best if you clone it to a folder on your computer and then add that folder as a new asset library.